zotop/personal-identity-number-service-public/README.md

 https://en.wikipedia.org/wiki/Personal_identity_number_(Sweden)#Checksum
 2. Every validation attempt should be persisted in the h2 database.
 These can be used to improve performance on the endpoint.
-3. When done post a pull request to the repository.
+3. When done send us your fork on email.

 ** Feel free to add/change whatever you think is necessary in order to make this service as good as possible.
+Nothing in today's solution is a must have.

 ## Run the app